DODAS-TS/dodas-apps/docs/community_fermi_users.md

 voms-proxy-info --file /tmp/userproxy_`id -u`.pem
 ```

-*N.B.* if this is the first time submitting to the cluster, send the output of the command above to the admins.

 ## Submit file

 To submit a simple job running the following bash script saved on a file named `simple`: